Ph.D. Degree Overview

 The goals of the Ph.D. program are consistent with the mission of the College which places emphasis on the dignity of the individual, scholarly inquiry, self enrichment and achievement, high personal and professional standards and the responsibility to improve the quality of life of a diverse and dynamic global society.
 There are four unique aspects of the Ph.D. program plan:

-- Program emphasis on health policy with an experiential learning component in Washington, D.C. and a doctoral course in health policy through affiliation with Catholic University of America (CUA)
+- Program emphasis on health policy with an experiential learning component in Washington, D.C. and a doctoral course in health policy

 - Molloy traditional modes of faculty-student engagement via small classes and interactive, face-to-face dialogue